Witiko/ding/README.md

 #### Attribute `name` ####

-The `name` attribute contains a reference to a string representing the name of the dispatched storage event.
+The `name` attribute may contain a reference to a string representing the name of the dispatched storage event.
 The name should be a fully qualified domain name to prevent collisions.
+If the `name` attribute is undefined, the default name `name.witiko.ding.names.default` is used instead.

 #### Attribute `value` ####